What is The Greyhound Protection Act?

 Maybe they're shy wallflowers.
 Maybe they're adult cats, when everybody's cooing over the kittens.
 Maybe they're special pets in search of a special family, who will be understanding of their individual personalities.

-Some have had very difficult lives before coming to the Dakin Pioneer Valley Humane Society.
+Some have had very difficult lives before coming to the Dakin Animal Shelter.
 They may have been abused, neglected, or abandoned.

 They aren't usually the kind of pet who runs up to visitors and demands to be taken home - they're more likely to be the quiet one, resting quietly.
 Waiting for their chance with a new family, a new life.